JamesWoolfenden/terraform-aws-cloudfront-s3/README.md

 }
 ```

-The default ttl values have been set very low, you will override these, for a more effective cache.
+The default ttl values have been set very low, you will override these (but os so helpful for development), for a more effective cache.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Providers